azoth-lang/azoth.language.design/optional-types.md

 compiler handle that?
 It doesn't know if it needs to recover `iso` or indeed whether it even can.
 Perhaps `move` is just moving the value and leaving `id` behind.
 The recover is implicit.
 Thus you can use `move` on the generic parameter type and it will work whether you are moving `iso`, `own`, or some other capability like `mut`.
-That does seem quite right.
+That doesn't seem quite right.
 To move a struct, isolation must be recovered so there can be no other local references.
 Rather it is like `move` must become a no-op for generic types that don't need it.

 For nested nullables, `?.` should go through multiple optional layers.
 But there needs to be a form